michaelnisi/blake/README.md

 ## Configuration

-blake requires a configuration module (`source_directory/config.js´), which exports `paths`, and `views`, a map of generator functions:
+blake requires a configuration module at `source_directory/config.js`, which exports `paths`, and `views`, a map of generator functions:

     exports.paths = {
       data: 'data'